By Richard Duree

 Many factors account for the fascination of this dance form, the enchanting fiddle music and the close turning figures being the most obvious.

 The music gives little clue at first listen.
-It all sounds alike with fiddles playing a bewildering array of lovely melodies, one lulling one into a contented dream world, the next blowing wind through deep canyons, yet another as playful and lighthearted as eternal youth.
+It all sounds alike with fiddles playing a bewildering array of lovely melodies, the first lulling one into a contented dream world, the next blowing wind through deep canyons, yet another as playful and lighthearted as eternal youth.

 The dance displays a variety of movement styles; the Scandinavians seem to have invented every possible way for a couple to turn in a dance.
 Some flow smoothly and effortlessly, while others are full of bounce and energy.
 Which is which?
 How to develop a sense of which is Norwegian and which is Swedish?